citp/privacy-policy-historical/p/pi/pik/piksel.com.md

-> *The following text is extracted and transformed from the piksel.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625124018id_/http%3A//www.piksel.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the piksel.com privacy policy that was archived on 2014-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141214183116id_/http%3A//www.piksel.com/privacy-policy) for the most accurate reproduction.*

 # Privacy - Innovative Streaming Video Solutions - Piksel - Piksel

 **Effective as of August 29, 2013**

-This online privacy policy (â€œPrivacy Policyâ€) describes the types of information Piksel, Inc. (â€œPikselâ€, â€œweâ€, or â€œusâ€) gathers from those persons visiting the Internet website www.piksel.com (the â€œSiteâ€) and how we use that information.
+This online privacy policy (Privacy Policy) describes the types of information Piksel, Inc. (Piksel, we, or us) gathers from those persons visiting the Internet website www.piksel.com (the Site) and how we use that information.
 By accessing this Site, you agree to be bound by the Privacy Policy.
 If you do not agree to the terms of this Privacy Policy, please do not use this Site.
 Piksel reserves the right to modify this Privacy Policy from time to time.
 Changes to the Privacy Policy will be posted on the Site and the effective date of the most recent version of the Privacy Policy will be modified to reflect the effective date of the most recent version.

 ### 1\.
 GENERAL

-We may collect two types of information from users of our Site: â€œpersonally identifiable informationâ€ (such as name and e-mail address) and â€œaggregate informationâ€ (such as frequency of visits to the Site, search terms entered, Site pages most frequently accessed, browser type, etc.).
+We may collect two types of information from users of our Site: personally identifiable information (such as name and e-mail address) and aggregate information (such as frequency of visits to the Site, search terms entered, Site pages most frequently accessed, browser type, etc.).

 ### 2\.
 COLLECTION AND USE OF PERSONALLY IDENTIFIABLE INFORMATION